APNewsBreak: Soldier to plead guilty in terrorism help case

-HONOLULU (AP) — A Hawaii-based Army soldier accused of attempting to support the Islamic State group will plead guilty, one of his lawyers told The Associated Press on Tuesday.
+HONOLULU (AP) — A Hawaii-based Army soldier accused of attempting to support the Islamic State group will plead guilty, his lawyers told The Associated Press on Tuesday.

-Sgt.
-1st Class Ikaika Kang has agreed to plead guilty, but Alexander Silvert, an assistant federal defender representing him, won’t say what charges he’ll be pleading to.
+Birney Bervar, one of Sgt.
+1st Class Ikaika Kang’s attorneys, told the AP that Kang will plead guilty as charged in the indictment, which accuses him of providing material aid to terrorists.
+Kang is agreeing to a 25-year sentence for charges that could have put him in prison for life, Bervar said.

-“We’ve agreed on a sentence,” Silvert said, declining to elaborate.
-He referred further questions to Kang’s other attorney, Birney Bervar, who couldn’t immediately be reached.
+Alexander Silvert, an assistant federal defender representing Kang, also said the soldier has agreed to plead guilty.

 Court documents allege Kang provided classified military information to undercover agents whom he believed were part of the Islamic State group.